 For more fascinating insights into innovation and industrial digitalisation in production innovation, read our blog posts “Product Innovation means Business Transformation” and “Production innovation: the digitalization obstacles hurting innovation outcomes”

-Andreas Pfleger is Business Development Manager at Zühlke.
+Andreas Pfleger is Head of Market Unit Industry & Consumer Products at Zühlke.
 After a view exiting years in the manufacturing area, he changed to the IT sector.
 As a senior project manager he was responsible for mainly sofware development projects.
 For more than 8 years he specialises in solution-orientated business development in manufacturing and the machine building industry.
 He has a passion for the industrial digital transformation.